-The 2020 Garden for Wildlife™ Photo Contest showcased the impact that habitat gardens can have on wildlife and people alike.
+The 2022 Garden for Wildlife™ Photo Contest showcased the impact that habitat gardens can have on wildlife and people alike.
 Take a look at the top overall submissions, individual category winners, and category runner-up winners from this year's contest.
-For even more inspiring photographs, don't miss this year's collection of honorable mentions.
+For even more inspiring photographs, don't miss this year's collection of honorable mention and people's choice winners .

 YOUNG HABITAT PHOTOGRAPHERS